 The cultural dimension would be very important here as well.
 The household really has 2-3 different cultures – Misato and Shinji are Japanese, Asuka was raised in Germany, and they all operate in a paramilitary organization that has a culture all its own.
 There was a portion of an episode devoted to Asuka’s difficulty adapting to some Japanese cultural norms, but these are never really resolved.

 Most of all, everyone needs to learn how to be emotionally intimate without becoming physically intimate.
 I mentioned Asuka’s proto-Borderline traits earlier, and maturing in a family where no one has any idea how to validate each other is a huge risk factor for personality disorder development.
-There are times during this show that I wanted to scream at each of the characters to just cut these kids some slack.
 But everyone’s so erotically charged that any attempt at validation ends up like this:

 Still, Shinji’s relationship with Misato is perhaps the most wholesome in the entire show, and I wouldn’t take that away from him.
 My job then would probably actually be focused on supporting Misato.
 She needs to more firmly establish her role as head of the household, rather than fobbing domestic management off on Shinji and neglecting her duty to manage the relationship between her two foster children.
 She and I could work together on establishing healthy boundaries and patterns of communication between herself, Shinji and Asuka.

 Ultimately, maybe we could even work towards reunifying Shinji with his biological parents.